davestewart/davestewart-content/content/blog/productivity/workflowy-inboxes/index.md

 <img class="responsive" src="./images/03-more-ideas.png" />

-Not only is your main list now cluttered with fragmented ramblings, but your brilliant ideas are all jumbled up – and you'll have to find additional time to sift through and organise them.
+Not only is your main list now fragmented with ramblings, but these brilliant ideas are all jumbled up – and at *some point* you'll have to find time to review and migrate.
 Argh!

-But what if you could avoid this?
+But what if you could break out of this cycle?

 ## Solution